Showing posts with label Lie group. Show all posts

 Fig. 5 Visualization of the composition of a SO3 group element with its inverse at identity

-The second evaluation consists of composing the initial SO3 group element with a 3x3 rotation matrix with identical elements.
+The second evaluation consists of composing the initial SO3 group element (90 degrees rotation along X axis) with identity matrix.

 Fig. 6 Visualization of the composition of two SO3 group elements at identity